dbuentello/slack-old-joe/README.md

 - Does not display a quick switcher when only one team is signed in
 - Signs into a second team
 - Displays a quick switcher when a second team is present
-- Can now switch teams using the quick switcher (via shortcut)
+- Can now switch teams using the quick switcher (via shortcut) (Disabled: Not available in Sonic as of 6/16)

 #### Messaging
 - Can switch to a channel